-Jeremy Hunt downplays prospect of tax cuts in autumn statement
+Jeremy Hunt downplays prospect of tax cuts in Autumn Statement

-Jeremy Hunt has downplayed the chances of tax cuts in his autumn statement — saying the government’s priority is to halve inflation.
+Jeremy Hunt has downplayed the chances of tax cuts in his Autumn Statement — saying the Government’s priority is to halve inflation.

-The Chancellor said that if the government meets the Prime Minister’s pledge to halve inflation from its high of more than 10 per cent, it would be worth five times a 1p income tax cut.
+The Chancellor said that if the Government meets the Prime Minister’s pledge to halve inflation from its high of more than 10 per cent, it would be worth five times a 1p income tax cut.

 Interviewed on the BBC Laura Kuenssberg programme, he said he wanted to avoid “easy decisions” and instead take ones that are “right for the long term”.